Keyboard shortcuts

 Positive

-• Users can find artifacts by content with relevance ranking — “which ADR discussed caching?” returns ranked results instantly
+• Users can find artifacts by content with relevance ranking instead of relying on raw grep, title-only lists, or memorized IDs.

 Negative